microsoft/azure-orbital-space-sdk/docs/architecture/runtime-framework/core-services/core-services.md

 - **[Switchboard Service](https://github.com/microsoft/azure-orbital-space-sdk-coresvc-switchboard)**: A secure MQTT message router for reliable and secure message routing between space-based application components.
 [Learn more](./switchboard.md).

 Each of these services plays a crucial role in ensuring the reliability, security, and efficiency of space missions.
 By leveraging these core services, developers can focus on building innovative and robust space applications, confident in the support provided by the Azure Orbital Space SDK infrastructure.

+## Extensibility and Customizations

+The Azure Orbital Space SDK's plugin system offers extensive opportunities for customizing and extending the functionalities of Core Services to cater to specific mission requirements.

+For detailed information on plugins, see **[Plugins](../plugins.md)**.